jakobmpalmer/Lovelace/README.md

 solving it as simply as possible, and later return to create a gui component as well as optimizing the code.

 Thus far I have completed:
-✅ Speed of Light
+✅ Speed of Light \n
-✅ NAND Gate
+✅ NAND Gate "\n"
 ✅ Molecular Mass Calculator
 ✅ Scientific Temperatures
 ✅ Wind Chill